saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 <p><small>| BOOLEAN |</small></p>

-Allows the browser to communicate directly with servers without going through a proxy.
+Allows the browser to communicate directly with servers without going through a proxy that is shipped with Selenium versions prior to v3.
 By default, Sauce routes traffic from Internet Explorer and Safari through an HTTP proxy server so that HTTPS connections with self-signed certificates will work.
 The proxy server can cause problems for some users, and this setting allows you to avoid it.

 :::note
+This configuration is only relevant for Selenium versions 2.x and older.
 Any test run with a Sauce Connect tunnel has to use the proxy and this flag will be ignored.
 :::